Migacz85/web-template/README.md

 gulp server
 ```
 It will make 2 things - build your project to folder "build" and
-your project will run, and do automaticaly things for you.
+your project will run, and do automatically things for you.
 Enjoy :-)

 ## Known bugs